klembot/chapbook/guide/references/inserts.md

 </dt>

 <dd>
-Begins playing a [previously-defined ambient sound][sound]. <code>volume</code> can be omitted; by default, the ambient sound is played at full volume.
+Begins playing a <a href="../multimedia/audio.html">previously-defined ambient sound</a>. <code>volume</code> can be omitted; by default, the ambient sound is played at full volume.
 </dd>

 <dt>